dalbertweiss/dalbertweiss.github.io/_posts/2020-01-26-activelearningsurvey.md

 architecture iNAS allows to perform better than the fixed one [44].

 ## 5.3 Explainability of deep active models
-ecent progresses have tried to enhance the explainability and interpretablity of active learning by developing local explainers that allow to specify the reason for a certain query.
+Recent progresses have tried to enhance the explainability and interpretablity of active learning by developing local explainers that allow to specify the reason for a certain query.
 Local Interpretable Model-agnostic Explanations framework (LIME) has been used in conjunction with active learning to justify the reason of a queried instance.
 LIME allows to make faithful explanations by producing pertubations of an instance and interprets the results based on its